Perspectives From The Data Wilderness

 Many analytics efforts require some level of computer programming such as SQL queries for extracting data from databases, and R / Python programs to process and analyze data or create a repeatable analysis.
 This remains true even as tools have become more advanced and require less coding.
 Similar to analytics, computer programming is also multi-step, iterative, and requires intense focus.

 The Pain of Debugging

 Debugging is a big part of coding and involves running code multiple times to find and fix problems.
 It's hard to estimate when you'll discover a bug or how long it will take to fix.
 Sometimes solving one problem creates a new problem adding to the time uncertainty.

-So, How Can You Work more Productively with Your team?
+How Can You Work More Productively With Your team?

 Whether your project is report development, report automation, a new analysis, or a new model, now that you have a better understanding of the challenges you’re in a better position to address them.

 Know Where You’re Headed

 Before any data is analyzed be sure that you and your team understand the problem (ensuring that you’re solving the correct problem), then determine what sort of solution is expected and in what format.